Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Schedule Analysis

-- The Hokies took down the No. 13 Duke Blue Devils in a 58-37 win on March 4, which was their best victory of the season.
+- The Hokies defeated the No. 13 Duke Blue Devils in a 58-37 win on March 4, which was their signature win of the season.

-- Virginia Tech has tied for the fourth-most Quadrant 2 victories in the nation (nine).
+- Virginia Tech has nine wins versus Quadrant 2 teams, tied for the fourth-most in the nation.

 Virginia Tech 2022-23 Best Wins